starvagrant/toh/toh_text/travelingwithtragedy.md

 "Why?"

 "Well, there's this thing about holing up in a small shack somewhere in winter.
-Sometimes the people in the most remote places have the best hospitality.
+Sometimes the people in the [most remote places have the best hospitality][].
 Partially don't have a choice if they don't want to be lonely.
 An exotic stranger can really brighten someone's day.
 The right person, anyhow.
 I was off to look, what with my kool aid hair Kentucky raised banjo hippie girl act.
 Ever traveled off the university circuit?"

-"The Greek islands.
+"[The Greek islands][].
 They've got some professional hospitalit...ers.
 That was a long time ago."

 "You look like you remember it well."

 Dr. Creed caught glance of his face in his driver's mirror, and knew the girl could tell.
 "I don't think I've ever met someone quite like you miss..."

-"I go by Phoenix."
+"I go by [Phoenix][]."

 "I'm surprised I'd forgotten to ask."